ykwclare/ui-todo-tutorial/README.md

 ![create personl access token](assets/images/create-personal-access-token.png)

-Step 2: Add access token to project’s environment variables
+**Step 2**: Add access token to project’s environment variables
 * Go to project setting and on the left navbar, click on _Secrets_
 * On the top, click on _New secret_
 * Under _Name_, enter ‘DEPLOY_ACCESS_TOKEN’ and under _Value_, key in the access token you have saved earlier

 ![add personal access token as secret](assets/images/add-personal-access-token-as-secret.png)

-Step 3: You are done!
-You can now commit and see your changes applied on your Github page
+**Step 3**: You are done! :tada: You can now commit and see your changes applied on your Github page